shobrook/openlimit/README.md

     response = openai.ChatCompletion.create(**chat_params)
 ```

-Notice that `rate_limiter.limit` expects the same parameters as the actual API call.
+Ensure that `rate_limiter.limit` receives the same parameters as the actual API call.
+This is important for calculating expected token usage.

-You can also decorate functions that make API calls, so long as the decorated function is passed the same parameters that are passed to the API call.
+Alternatively, you can decorate functions that make API calls, as long as the decorated function receives the same parameters as the API call:

 ```python
 @rate_limiter.is_limited()